AnaFuentesRodriguez/time-series-temperature-forecasting/scripts/README.md

-# Notebooks
+# Scripts

-This folder contains the Jupyter notebook used for:
+This folder contains the Python scripts used for:

 - Exploratory data analysis
 - Stationarity analysis